In Memory of Dave Dent

 Where do you meet?

-We have three main meeting points: The Gothic Fountain in Sefton Park at the south (Aigburth Vale) end of the Lake, Calderstones Park at the Mansion House and the Otters Pool Pub, Riverside Drive.
+We have three main meeting points: The Gothic Fountain in Sefton Park at the south (Aigburth Vale) end of the Lake, Calderstones Park at the Mansion House and outside the Miller and Carter Steakhouse (was the Otters Pool Pub), Riverside Drive.
 Unless otherwise stated, walks are on Saturday starting at 1:30 p.m.
 The walks are usually between 4 and 6 miles.
 See Current Walks for full details.

 How much does it cost?

 Nothing! ...
 Unless you want to join us for a meal or other social event for which the cost will be made clear.